What is a felony DUI or an Aggravated DUI?

-Typically first offense or second offense Driving Under the Influence or DUI is a Class A misdemeanor.
-However, any charge of DUI can be charged as an aggravated dui (also referred to as a felony DUI.
+A first offense or second offense Driving Under the Influence or DUI is a Class A misdemeanor.
+However, the state can upgrade any charge of DUI to an aggravated DUI.
+This is also referred to as a felony DUI.
 The charge increases from a misdemeanor to a felony based upon the specific circumstances of the case.
-For example, a first DUI can be a felony if you are stopped either without a valid driver’s license, or if you cause an accident resulting in serious injury.
+For example, a first DUI can be upgraded to a felony if you are stopped either without a valid driver’s license, or if you cause an accident resulting in serious injury.

 Difference between a misdemeanor DUI and a felony DUI:

 Can a felony DUI be reduced to a misdemeanor DUI?

 Yes.
-I often have felony dui charges reduced to misdemeanor charges.
-However, for me to have it reduced I usually have to take one of two steps: First, I often will file a pretrial motion, such as a motion to quash the arrest.
-This is a motion where I ask the judge to dismiss the case because the police officer did not have a reason to either stop my client’s vehicle.
+I often have felony DUI charges reduced to misdemeanor charges.
+However, I typically have to file a pretrial motion, such as a motion to quash the arrest.
+A Motion to Quash the Arrest is a request asking the judge to dismiss the case because the police officer did not have a reason to stop my client’s vehicle.
 Additionally, I can seek a dismissal based upon that the officer did not have a reason to believe my client was under the influence of alcohol or drugs.
-I although I file this motion often, I usually do not need to actually conduct the hearing as the state’s attorney realizes that I could win the motion and that the judge could dismiss the entire case, and they offer to reduce the case to a misdemeanor.
+Although I file this motion, I usually do not need to actually conduct the hearing.
+In most cases, the state’s attorney realizes I could win the motion and that the judge could dismiss the entire case, and they offer to reduce the case to a misdemeanor.

-The second method to have the case reduced is to submit a mitigation letter to the supervising prosecutor.
-A mitigation letter brings up all of your achievements in your life, contains information about your family and job and the circumstances of the arrest.
+Another way to have the case reduced is to submit a mitigation letter to the supervising prosecutor.
+A mitigation letter brings up all of your achievements in your life and contains information about your family and job and the circumstances of the arrest.